jeremy-rifkin/cpptrace/README.md

 Be sure to configure with `-DCMAKE_BUILD_TYPE=Debug` or `-DDCMAKE_BUILD_TYPE=RelWithDebInfo` for symbols and line information.

-On macos a little extra work to generate a .dSYM file is required, see [Platform Logistics](#platform-logistics) below.
+On macOS it is recommended to generate a .dSYM file, see [Platform Logistics](#platform-logistics) below.

 For other ways to use the library, such as through package managers, a system-wide installation, or on a platform without internet access see [Usage](#usage) below.